ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Listener -> ConnectionReceived<Connection>
 ~~~

-The ConnectionReceived Event occurs when a Remote Endpoint has established or cloned (e.g., by creating a new stream in a multi-stream transport; see {{groups}}) a
+The `ConnectionReceived` event occurs when a Remote Endpoint has established or cloned (e.g., by creating a new stream in a multi-stream transport; see {{groups}}) a
 transport-layer connection to this Listener (for Connection-oriented
 transport protocols), or when the first Message has been received from the
 Remote Endpoint (for Connectionless protocols or streams of a multi-streaming transport), causing a new Connection to be
 created.
-The resulting Connection is contained within the ConnectionReceived
+The resulting Connection is contained within the `ConnectionReceived`
-Event, and is ready to use as soon as it is passed to the application via the
+event, and is ready to use as soon as it is passed to the application via the
 event.

 ~~~